umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/index.md

 ### Manage Media Library

-When creating content, you will most likely need to work with media as well, and to best work, with your media library, this article offers a good piece of insight into how you can do this best[Manage Media Library](Manage-Media-Library/index.md).
+When creating content, you will most likely need to work with media as well.
+The [Manage Media Library](Manage-Media-Library/index.md) article offers a good piece of insight into how you can do this best.

 ### Rich Text Editors